areenberg/RelSys/README.md

 ```

 Next, some minor setup is required.
-Note that the heuristic approach evaluates only *one queue at a time*.
+Important: The heuristic approach evaluates only *one queue at a time*.
 Thus, the target queue needs to be specified.
 In the following, we do this using the variable `widx`.

 ```c++